replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### New Features {#new-features-v2023-03-20-0}
 * Adds [MinIO add-on](https://kurl.sh/docs/add-ons/minio) version RELEASE.2023-03-13T19-46-17Z.
 * Adds [Contour add-on](https://kurl.sh/docs/add-ons/contour) version 1.24.2.
-* Adds checks to ensure that Rook Ceph and it's Object Store are healthy before migrating from Rook to OpenEBS and Minio.
 * Adds [OpenEBS add-on](https://kurl.sh/docs/add-ons/openebs) version 3.5.0.
 * Adds [Velero add-on](https://kurl.sh/docs/add-ons/velero) version 1.10.2.

+### Improvements {#improvements-v2023-03-20-0}
+* Adds checks to ensure that Rook Ceph and it's Object Store are healthy before migrating from Rook to OpenEBS and Minio.
+* Adds checks and better log information to make users aware of any reasons Rook or Longhorn is not able to be uninstalled programmatically.

 ### Bug Fixes {#bug-fixes-v2023-03-20-0}
 * Fixes an issue where the weave-to-flannel-{primary,secondary} tasks fail with "Flannel images not present...".
+* Fixes issue when migrate from Rook by adding a check and better log information to allow users be aware of and the reasons for Rook not be able to be uninstalled programmatically.
 * Fixes missguided logs by adding clear output to the step to configure the installer.
-* Fixes issue when migrate from Longhorn and it is not uninstalled by adding a check and better log information to allow users be aware of and the reasons for Longhorn not be able to be uninstalled programmatically.
-* Fixes issue when migrate from Rook and it is not uninstalled by adding a check and better log information to allow users be aware of and the reasons for Rook not be able to be uninstalled programmatically.

 ## v2023.03.13-0